Gabriela Jarzębska

 When you’re testing, your product manager and development team collect and incorporate the feedback and refine your product until it’s ready for release.

-Alfa and Beta Releases
+Alpha and Beta Releases

 In some cases, you might want to show your app to real users but in a highly-controlled way.
 Instead of opening the app for the whole market, you might offer it in early access for those who are willing to test and help you discover and fix bugs.
 Those users are fully aware that the app is not perfect and might be buggy and agree to that.

-Those semi-released apps are called Alfa- and Beta-versions.
-An app in its Alfa version is at its really preliminary stage, while the Beta version looks more like a final app.
+Those semi-released apps are called Alpha- and Beta-versions.
+An app in its Alpha version is at its really preliminary stage, while the Beta version looks more like a final app.
 By showing them to people, you can gain priceless feedback and improve your app before it reaches a broad audience.
 Therefore, you can be sure that when that happens, you have a rock-solid piece of software program.

 The Launch